microsoft/cpp_client_telemetry/docs/host-guest-design.md

 In above example:

-- Guest registers and shares the scope with the Host.
+- Guest registers and shares the scope with the `Host`.
 - Guest entity could operate on a totally different abstraction layer, e.g. higher-level Unity C# or Android Java app.
 It could obtain certain system parameters that are easily accessible only by the higher-level app.
 Such as, app store application name and version.
 It could be a layer that performs User Authentication and Authorization, subsequently